 - Unit 7 : Basic understanding of 3 phase

-The aim of this 3 day electrical training course is to gain familiarity with the layout, content and application of the BS 7671 (2008) (2011) 17th Edition Regulations.
-The IEE Wiring Regulations (BS 7671) are the definitive standards for the electrical industry in respect of the safe use and operation of electrical equipment and systems.
-They form the requirements and operating criteria for the UK and correspond to EC standards and are recognised by British Standards (BS 7671).
-There are 7 units that make up the 17th Edition course:
+The aim of this extended 5 day electrical training course is to gain familiarity with the layout, content and application of the BS 7671 (2018) Requirements for Electrical Installations.
+Also known as the IET Wiring Regulations, these are the definitive standards for the electrical industry in respect of the safe use and operation of electrical equipment and systems.
+The 18th Edition course covers:

 - Part 1: Scope, object and fundamental principles